×

 Diversity and inclusion sits at the heart of digital growth.
 The tech sector understands that innovation thrives from diversity of thought and is continually looking to attract, recruit and retain a diverse workforce. techUK is proud to support a number of initiatives that promote this, from doing outreach work to ensure that people regardless of their background are inspired into tech, to initiatives that help build more inclusive workplaces for those with different accessibility needs.

-Check out the blogs and videos
+Check out the blogs, videos & interviews

 Delivering diversity